 The presentation of the glycoprint data is similar to that obtained from 2D arrays of lectins, however, using flow cytometry provides the crucial advantages of statistical reliability, low standard deviations, the ability to mix and match reagents on-the-fly to suit particular applications, and to easily detect and replace degraded reagents.
 These features make the GlycoSense™ technology well-suited to use in independent research laboratories, particularly in applications where a detailed glycosylation analysis is neither necessary nor practical.

-Performing a typical GlycoSenseTM analysis of a glycoprotein is outlined schematically in Figure 1.
-In a typical assay, a glycoprotein is combined with a multiplexed assortment of GlycoSenseTM beads.
-The glycoprotein is either intrinsically fluorescent, as in a fluorophore labelled glycoprotein, or more commonly will be labeled with a fluorescent secondary reagent that binds the glycoprotein.
-Such reagents are routinely employed for detection in Western blots, etc. The multiplexed mixture is prepared by combining an approximately equal number of spectrally-unique beads, conjugated to different carbohydrate-binding reagents, as desired.
-The fluorescence intensity, corresponding to glycoprotein bound to each bead, is measured for each multiplex bead by flow cytometry.
-Signals are corrected for any non-specific binding by subtracting signals from the glycoprotein in the presence of a set of BSA-conjugated control beads.
+The GlycoSense™ workflow is outlined schematically in the video below.
+GlycoSense™ beads are microspheres with discrete levels of red fluorescence intensity, with each red fluorescent bead conjugated to a different glycan-specific reagent.
+In a typical assay, the multiplexed mixture is prepared by combining an approximately equal number of the spectrally-unique beads as desired.
+A glycoprotein is incubated with the multiplexed assortment of GlycoSense™ beads.
+The glycoprotein is either intrinsically green fluorescent, as in a fluorophore labeled glycoprotein, or more commonly will be labeled with a fluorescent secondary reagent that binds the glycoprotein.
+The green fluorescence intensity, corresponding to glycoprotein bound, is measured for each multiplex bead by flow cytometry.
+The median fluorescence intensity of glycoprotein bound to the beads can be converted to a “GlycoPrint.”
+Signals may be corrected for non-specific binding by subtracting signals from the glycoprotein bound to BSA-conjugated control beads.

 To ensure that the GlycoSense™ reagents are capable of detecting and discriminating between the relevant glycan structures they are selected on the basis of their reported binding profiles as determined by screening against the large glycan microarrays available through the Consortium for Functional Glycomics.
 Furthermore, the company’s proprietary Lectenz® reagents are also used to detect specific glycan biomarkers of biological relevance for which existing lectins or antibodies are ineffective.